 GREP candidates should identify and contact Mayo investigators, stating their interest in the research of the laboratory and inquiring about opportunities (these are based on current availability of space and funding).
 Most positions are found this way.
 A list of research faculty in select areas can be found at Mayo Clinic Department websites, as well as on this complete list.

 Potential hiring mentors can oftentimes be found among the list of faculty who are actively seeking Ph.D. students.
 Interested applicants can identify labs of interest and reach out by sending an email, providing an introduction using language such as:

-"I am interested in Mayo's Graduate Research Employment Program (GREP) for recent college graduates like myself who are heading eventually to graduate training.
+"I am interested in Mayo's Graduate Research Education Program (GREP) for recent college graduates like myself with an interest in gaining experience in biomedical research.
 GREP offers one to two years of research experience along with eligibility to take graduate courses at Mayo Clinic.
 I understand that participation in the program involves finding a mentor who is enthusiastic about hiring me for one to two years.
-I have been told that Mayo research administrators have full information about GREP, with annual costs to the mentor of about $40,000.
 I have attached my CV and would be eager to speak with you by phone or email if you are interested in discussing a potential research experience in your lab."

 Required application documents

 - Current transcript – unofficial transcripts will be accepted